brikis98/yevgeniy-brikman-homepage/_posts/2010-02-21-title-goes-here.md

-Or perhaps it's that I keep conducting "research" of procrastinology; a few minutes in the study lounge talking to Adrienne, Nabil and Ian has given me much useful data: for example, 10 minutes can vanish in just a single blink; Nabil can be exceptionally funny at 2:30AM; clocks put fascinating thoughts in my head, such as "this essay is due 11 hours and 55 minutes."
+Or perhaps it's that I keep conducting "research" of procrastinology; a few minutes in the study lounge talking to Adrienne, Nabil and Ian has given me much useful data: for example, 10 minutes can vanish in just a single blink; Nabil can be hilarious at 2:30AM; clocks put fascinating thoughts in my head, such as "this essay is due 11 hours and 55 minutes."
 Jeremy informs me that, "your arithmetic sucks&mdash;you have 10 hours and 55 minutes."